By: Marilyn L. Davis

 I also knew that when I operated from risky behaviors, I was using courage to fulfill them.
-Granted, I was using courage in a self-destructive manner, but it showed me that I did have courage within.
-Now, I needed to use this courage in my recovery as well.
+Granted, I was using courage in a self-destructive manner, but it showed me that I did have the courage within.
+Now, I needed to use this courage in my recovery, as well.

 Comfortable and Crazy or Courageous and Changing?

-My choices were to remain in the comfortable world of my addiction and feel crazy, or use that courage and change.
-I also had to realize that I didn’t get myself into the risky situations all at once.
-My addiction progressed over time to more risky behaviors and self-destructive actions, and that making progress in my recovery would be incremental as well.
+My choices were to remain in the comfortable world of my addiction and feel crazy or use that courage and change.
+I also had to realize that I didn’t get myself into risky situations all at once.

 Grey Hawk helped me simplify my early recovery.
 My priority was not to use.
 I made a commitment that no matter what happened, how I felt, or what compulsions and triggers occurred, I would not put drugs and alcohol in my system.

-For my first three months, that was all I could accomplish.
-My post acute withdrawal from benzos and alcohol meant that I wasn’t tracking conversations very well, couldn’t think my way out of a paper bag, and it was all I could do to go to work and two support meetings per day.
+For my first three months, I just didn’t use, regardless of physical, emotional, and mental problems.
+My post-acute withdrawal from benzos and alcohol meant that I wasn’t tracking conversations very well, couldn’t think my way out of a paper bag, and it was all I could do to go to work and two support meetings per day.